-EXTREMES OUTSIDE PERIOD OF RECORD.-Information here documents major floods or unusually low flows that occurred outside the stated period of record.
-The information may or may not have been obtained by the USGS.
+EXTREMES OUTSIDE PERIOD OF RECORD.--Included here is information concerning major floods or unusually low flows that occurred outside the stated period of record.
+The information may or may not have been obtained by the U.S. Geological Survey.

-EXTREMES FOR CURRENT YEAR.-Extremes given here are similar to those for the period of record, except the peak discharge listing may include secondary peaks.
-For stations meeting certain criteria, all peak discharges and stages occurring during the water year and greater than a selected base discharge are presented under this heading.
-The peaks greater than the base discharge, excluding the highest one, are referred to as secondary peaks.
+EXTREMES FOR CURRENT YEAR.--Extremes given here are similar to those for the period of record, except the peak discharge listing may include secondary peaks.
+For stations meeting certain criteria, all peak discharges and stages occurring during the water year and equal to or greater than a selected base discharge are presented under this heading.
+The peaks equal to or greater than the base discharge, excluding the highest one, are referred to as secondary peaks.
 Peak discharges are not published for canals, ditches, drains, or streams for which the peaks are subject to substantial control by man.
-The time of occurrence for peaks is expressed in 24-hour Eastern Standard Time at New York District sites and local standard time at adjacent District sites.
+The time of occurrence for peaks is expressed in 24-hour local standard time.
 For example, 12:30 a.m. is 0030, and 1:30 p.m. is 1330.
 The minimum for the current water year appears below the table of peak data.